IceWreck/Flask-React-Boilerplate/README.md

 Woah!
 Thats quite a mouthful.

 * The object at the top is called `entry` and the one at the bottom is called `output`.
-We specify the entrypoint files of our independent components we want webpack to process and the output format of the compiled and minified javascript file.
+We specify the entrypoint files of our independent components we want webpack to process and the output format of the compiled and minified JavaScript file.
 * Here, we name our `./static/js/SomePage.js` file as `main`.
 So output file will be `./static/dist/main.bundle.js` which is fed into the flask/jinja template.
-If you created `./static/js/OtherPage.js` add it to the webpack config as well and name it somnething else.
+If you created `./static/js/OtherPage.js` add it to the webpack config as well and name it something else.
 * The module section has loaders.
-Babel will convert JSX (the html like tags we use in react) into pure javascript.
-The file-loader will take care of any files (images) we load into our javascript.
+Babel will convert JSX (the html like tags we use in react) into pure JavaScript.
+The file-loader will take care of any files (images) we load into our react components.
 The style-loader and css-loader will convert imported CSS files into CSS-in-JavaScript.

 Now to run webpack,